pypeit/PypeIt/doc/coadd3d.rst

 The total number of subpixels generated for each detector pixel on the spec2d frame is spec_subpixel x spat_subpixel x slice_subpixel.
-The default values (5) divide each spec2d pixel into 125 subpixels during datacube creation.
+The default values (5) divide each spec2d pixel into 5x5x5=125 subpixels during datacube creation. ``spat_subpixel`` is the number of subpixels in the spatial direction (i.e. detector rows), ``spec_subpixel`` is the number of subpixels in the spectral direction (i.e. detector columns), and ``slice_subpixel`` is the number of times to divide each of the slices that comprise the slicer (i.e. in the slice direction).
 As an alternative, you can convert the spec2d frames into a datacube with the ``NGP`` method.
 This algorithm is effectively a 3D histogram.
 This approach is faster than ``subpixel``, flux is conserved, and voxels are not correlated.
 However, this option suffers